stevedonovan/el/readme.md

 We inject all the functions available in `math,io,os,string,bit32,table`, but some functions are adjusted.
 A chain of expressions is better than a seriously nested set of function invocations.

 Note that the format string passed to `format` and `printf` is specially massaged: '%rs' means 'print this string in red' and '%b00d` is 'print this integer with blue'.
 These are available `{r=red, g=green, y=yellow, b=blue, m=magenta, c=cyan, w=white}`.
-(This of course needs support for ANSI codes, which even _Windows_ does these days)
+(This of course needs support for ANSI codes, which even _Windows_ does these days).
+There is a global `paint` which is a paint factory: `paint.r` is a function that colours its argument.

   - `len` is redefined in terms of `#t`
   - `gsub` returns only the string